2021 CSGS Three Minute Thesis Competition

 The Three Minute Thesis contest challenges graduate students to summarize their research within three minutes to a general audience.
 The University of Queensland developed the contest in 2008 to help graduate students improve their oral communication skills.

-CSGS is sponsoring a 3MT competition at the 2020 Annual Meeting scheduled for March 5-7 in Birmingham, Alabama.
+CSGS is sponsoring a Virtual 3MT competition at the 2021 Annual Meeting scheduled for February 24-26.
 One student from each member institution is eligible to compete.

 - Only CSGS member institutions, in good standing, are eligible to compete.

 - The institution must hold its own 3MT competition.
 Institutions may not nominate a student who did not compete in a local competition.

 - The institution must register their competition with the University of Queensland.

 - Students enrolled in either Master’s or Ph.D. programs may compete.
 A student’s program of study must contain an original research project.
 The degree program need not formally require a thesis or dissertation.
 However, the presentation topic must cover the original research project.

 - Students who have graduated between the institution’s competition and the CSGS final are still eligible to compete.

 - Only the official who supervises graduate education (e.g., graduate dean) may nominate a student for competition.
 Institutions are urged to submit the complete online nomination form as early as possible but no later than Friday, January 29, 2021.